saralein/saralein.github.io/_posts/2018-12-09-git-commits.md

 I have read recommendations for using Pope's `fugitive.vim` for this and other Git functionality in Vim.
 I have not explored this yet.

-###7.
-Use the body to explain what and why
+### 7. Use the body to explain what and why

 I've seen a lot of paragraphs on this guideline.
-For me, it's easy to think of it like this:

-> Your commit explains the what and why; your code explains the how.
+For me, it's easy to think of it like this: your commit explains the what and why; your code explains the how.

 If you find it difficult to explain the what and why in a short summary, your commit may be too large.
 You may consider splitting it up.

-###Additional Recommendations
+### Additional Recommendations

 In general, programmers seem to think highly of Pope's commits.
 For further examples of better, cleaner commits, you can look no further than [his GitHub page](https://github.com/tpope).